SJamison76/juniper-rag/README.md

 This will:
 - Create a Python virtual environment
-- Install all dependencies including the Anthropic SDK
+- Install all dependencies including the Anthropic SDK and PyEZ
 - Pull the all-minilm embedding model via Ollama
 - Index all PDFs into the ChromaDB vector database